Southern Africa: Kruger, Victoria Falls & Zimbabwe National Parks - 17 Days

 Cape Town: Table Mountain

 Without doubt the most recognizable symbol of Cape Town, Table Mountain rises behind the city touching the clouds with its flat top.
-Reach new heights one of two ways.
-Join a local guide and hike through the Platteklip Gorge, Table Mountain's oldest and most frequented route.
-If you are ready to kick back and relax, join your CEO in a cable car ride to the top.
-Whether you decide to climb Table Mountain on your own steam, or take a cable car all the way up, you reunite with your fellow travellers at the top and descend together via the cableway.
+Reach new heights as you kick back and relax in a cable car ride to the top.
+Take the Aerial Cableway all the way up to the top of Cape Town's flat-topped landmark and gaze upon the city from one of the New 7 Wonders of Nature.
 This afternoon there will be a walking tour that hits many of the key sites and discusses the history and resilience of the region.
-Then, there will be a cooking class with Cape Malay staples like samosas and curry for a farewell dinner.
+Then, there will be a cooking class with Cape Malay staples like samosas and curry, followed by a Farewell Dinner at Lekka Kombuis.

 • Day 17